binhchay1/vnifood/wp-content/plugins/wp-ajaxify-comments/readme.txt

 === Quick Resource Links ===

-Here are some helpful links to help you get started with Ajaxify Comments:
+Here are some helpful links to help you get started with Ajaxify Comments (docs):

 1. <a href="https://docs.dlxplugins.com/v/ajaxify-comments/first-time-users/getting-started">Getting Started Guide</a>
 2. <a href="https://docs.dlxplugins.com/v/ajaxify-comments/advanced-topics/lazy-loading-comments">Lazy Loading Comments</a>